AtiMotors/Sherpa-Research/An introduction to Sherpa Research /README.md

 > First 2d map based slam to navigate the bot autonomously (how to navigate in the rest of the repository)

+### Integration of IMU sensor (how to navigate in the rest of the repository)

+> First integrating IMU sensor onto the bot and sensor fusion

 ### Integration of first 3-D lidar (how to navigate in the rest of the repository)

 > First 3d map based slam to navigate the bot autonomously (how to navigate in the rest of the repository)